SayedPedramHaeri/Toward-AI-Driven-Fire-Imagery/README.md

-**Paper:** Toward AI-Driven Fire Imagery: Attributes, Challenges, Comparisons, and the Promise of VLMs and LLMs
+# Toward AI-Driven Fire Imagery: Attributes, Challenges, Comparisons, and the Promise of VLMs and LLMs

 A comprehensive repository accompanying the paper **_Toward AI-Driven Fire Imagery: Attributes, Challenges, Comparisons, and the Promise of VLMs and LLMs_ (2025)**.
 This repository provides code, datasets, and analyses supporting our large-scale review of wildfire and smoke imagery resources and their integration with modern **Vision-Language Models (VLMs)** and **Large Language Models (LLMs)**.
 It is intended for researchers, practitioners, and students interested in **computer-vision-based wildfire management**, **dataset benchmarking**, and **multimodal perception**.

 ---